 Underwear: Ex Officios.

 Puffy coat: Patagonia Nano Puff and Patagonia Micro Puff.
-(There is a debate among hikers whether to get down or synthetic.
-I went with synthetic and this is among the smallest and most lightweight synthetic on the market.
+(Yes, I now double puff!
+There is a debate among hikers whether to get down or synthetic.
+I went with synthetic as the insulating power holds up better in rain and the Micro Puff is among the smallest and most lightweight synthetic on the market.
 I wear it constantly – for hiking, backpacking, walking to work, going to a brewery, anything and everything.
-Bonus: it packs up so small it will fit in my purse!
-I’ve even bought a second one – the micro puff).
+Bonus: it packs up so small it will fit in my purse!).

 Camp shoes: Teva Women’s Original Universal Sandals.